bpython/curtsies/docs/FmtStr.rst

     raise ValueError("unicode string required, got %r" % string)
 ValueError: unicode string required, got 'hi'

-FmtStrs require unicode strings, so in Python 2 it is convenient to use the unicode_literals compiler directive:
+:py:class:`FmtStr` require unicode strings, so in Python 2 it is convenient to use the unicode_literals compiler directive:

     >>> from __future__ import unicode_literals
     >>> from curtsies.fmtfuncs import *
     >>> red('hi')
     red('hi')

-FmtStr.width
+len vs width
 ------------

 The amound of horizontal space a string takes up in a terminal may differ from the length of the string returned by `len()`.
-FmtStrs have a width property useful when writing layout code:
+:py:class:`FmtStrs` have a width property useful when writing layout code:

 >>> #encoding: utf8
 ...